Another creative way to save on airport parking is a strategy you may not have thought of before:

 - Be sure to book early to ensure you’ll be guaranteed a car for both legs of your trip.

 - When you’re in a city, sometimes it’s more economical to rent a car for a day rather than using other forms of ground transportation.
 It also saves you from paying extra for a ride back to the airport.

 - You can also use this site to find car rental deals for your destination city.
 Be sure to book in advance so you’ll be guaranteed a vehicle.

-So is skipping airport parking and opting for two one-way car rentals the best option for you?
-Click below to get a fast quote and find out!
+So is skipping airport parking altogether and opting for two one-way car rentals the best option for you?
+Click the yellow button above to get a fast quote and find out!

 - Is the rental car strategy not right for you?
 Maybe using off-site parking lots near the airport works better for you.

 - If your trip is not that long, but still leaves really early, you might consider a hotel with a free parking package instead.

 - Another way to leave your car home and reduce your airport parking bill is to use a company that offers airport shuttle van service and other modes of ground transportation.

 - Find the best way to shop for local parking deals being offered by daily deal sites (like Groupon).